-I personally have an experience with a car that had the issue with its cooling system.
+I personally have experience with a car that had the issue with its cooling system.
 So I cannot insist on the importance of an efficient and working cooling system more enough.
-The car I had bought didn’t have antifreeze in it, and when the temperature fell to minus, water froze inside the system and long story short, I ended up with fried up belt and cursed the seller a bunch of time.
+The car I had bought didn’t have antifreeze in it, and when the temperature fell to minus, water froze inside the system, and long story short, I ended up with a fried up belt and cursed the seller a bunch of time.
 So, it’s only ethical if you fix the cooling system for any leaks and use some coolant as well before selling it.
 If there is anything wrong with its system and you don’t want to spend money on fixing it, do mention it to the potential buyer.

 Working brake system

 It’s paramount for the safety of everyone involved in the car deal that you fix any issue with the brake system of the car as soon as possible.
 Don’t just get rid of your car if you feel the system needs urgent fixing, and you are not bothered about it.
-The brake system of a car is the ultimate line of defense against an immediate fatal accident.
+The brake system of a car is the ultimate line of defense against an immediately fatal accident.
 If you have started to notice bizarre behavior from the brake pedal, don’t just leave it for the new buyer to get it fixed.
 You should get it checked by a professional and rectify the problem before handing it over.

 Change oils if they are overdue

 Don’t sell your car with mud and gunk running in the engine in the name of motor oil.
-A buyer will prefer to buy a car with all oils, or, at least, engine oil, changed and replaced, than the car with old engine oil.
+A buyer will prefer to buy a car with all oils, or, at least, engine oil, changed and replaced, then the car with old engine oil.
 It also shows the degree of interest you take in maintaining your car.
-If you are not bothered with scheduled maintenance like oil changes, the potential buyer will think that you have not kept rest of the car with care as well.
+If you are not bothered with scheduled maintenance like oil changes, the potential buyer will think that you have not kept the rest of the car with care as well.
 Changed oil also serves as an incentive for the purchaser to prefer your car over others.

 Tools like wheel jack, spanner, and spare tire

 Always sell your car will necessary tools like its wheel jack, wheel spanner, and a working spare tires.
-Think it like this, you have bought your used Toyota Corolla and happily going on the motorway to show it to your extended family when suddenly tire flattens and you find out there is not jack or spanner, or the nuts of the punctured wheels are slipped, or even jack has slipped.
+Think it like this, you have bought your used Toyota Corolla and happily going on the motorway to show it to your extended family when suddenly tire flattens, and you find out there is not jack or spanner, or the nuts of the punctured wheels are slipped, or even jack has slipped.
 It will ruin your day for sure.
-So please make sure such rudimentary things are present and working in your car before new buyer take it with him.
+So please make sure such rudimentary things are present and working in your car before the new buyer takes it with him.